 Array To Sequence (ptolemy.domains.sdf.lib.

 ArrayToSequence)

-Author: unknown Version: Unknown The ArrayToSequence actor outputs the individual values of an array as a sequence of tokens.
+The ArrayToSequence actor outputs the individual values of an array as a sequence of tokens.
 The actor can accept an array with any element type (e.g., int, double, etc.).
 Each time the actor fires, it reads and disassembles one array and outputs a sequence of values.
 The arrayLength parameter can be used to specify the length of the source array.
 If the enforceArrayLength parameter is selected, then the actor will only accept arrays of the specified length.
 The enforceArrayLength parameter should be selected if using an SDF director.
-If using other directors, such as DE or PN, the enforceArrayLength parameter is ignored.
+If using other directors, such as DE or PN, the enforceArrayLength parameter can be deselected, in which case the arrayLength parameter is ignored.
 The ArrayToSequence actor is similar to the ArrayToElements actor, except that it outputs values as a sequence via a single output port.
 The ArrayToElements actor outputs individual values on multiple channels of the output port.
 Use the ArrayAccumulator actor to convert an array into a single string, where each value is separated by a specified separator.